huggingface/tokenizers/docs/source/quicktour.rst

     print(output.offsets[9])
     # (26, 27)

-and those are the indices that correspond to the smiler in the original sentence:
+and those are the indices that correspond to the emoji in the original sentence:

 .. code-block:: python